Muhammadurasheed/confirmit-monorepo/demo.md

 "Hey everyone, I'm Rasheed Yekini, and I need to tell you about something that keeps me up at night.

 Last month, my friend Victor wanted to buy a new macbook, he sent ₦2.5M to what looked like a legitimate business vendor on Jiji.
 Beautiful website,amazing product, professional receipts, glowing reviews.
 But the moment Victor sent the money they said they didn't receive payment (an obvious lie).
-In no time, the Account closed and Victor was blocked from calling their number.
+In no time, the Account closed and Victor was blocked from calling the number.
 Business vanished. ₦2.5M - just... gone.

-Here's the crazy part - this isn't something rare.
+Here's the crazy part - this isn't rare.
 In Nigeria alone, **₦5 billion** is lost to fraud like this every single year.
 That's not a typo.
 Five.
 Billion.
 Naira.

 So we built ConfirmIT.
 And today, I'm going to show you how we're using Hedera blockchain to make this type of fraud basically impossible."